a-synchronous/rubico/README.md

   .then(e => doAsyncThingE(e))
 ```

-This was fine until we started to miss variables and `try catch`
+This was fine until we started to miss variables

 > [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), the latest in asynchrony
 ```javascript